Nearly one in five people aged 55 or over have no private pension savings, but it’s never too late to start setting some money aside for retirement.

-Types of personal pension include Self-Invested Personal Pensions (SIPPs) which usually suit confident investors who are comfortable choosing and managing their pension investments themselves, and Stakeholder Pensions, which allow you to make small contributions starting from £20 a month, and to stop and start these if you need to.
+Types of personal pension include Self-Invested Personal Pensions (SIPPs) which usually suit confident investors who are comfortable choosing and managing their pension investments.
+You can find out more about how SIPPs work in our article Everything you need to know about SIPPs.
+There are also Stakeholder Pensions, which allow you to make small contributions starting from £20 a month, and to stop and start these if you need to.
 Your money is usually invested in a default fund, unless you request otherwise.

 If you’re not sure which type of pension to choose, or which investments to put your money into you might want to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased.co.uk or check out our guide on How to find the right financial advisor for you.
 If you think you might be interested in speaking with a financial advisor about your pension, VouchedFor is currently offering Rest Less members a free pension check with a local well-rated financial advisor.
 There’s no obligation, but once you’ve had your check, the advisor will discuss the potential for an ongoing relationship if you think it might be useful to you.